keithalewis/math/opm.md

 :	All I can tell you is that it is greater than 0.

-...at this point it is only a matter of how far away the quant will land after getting kicked off the trading floor.
+...at this point it is only a matter of how far away the quant will land after getting booted off the trading floor.

 Quants turn mathematical models into software used for trading.
 If a model is deployed without ensuring it is arbitrage-free then buy-side